IntellectualSites/.github/CONTRIBUTING.md

 - For larger contributions create an issue for any required discussion
 - Implement the solution on a branch in your fork that is **not the main branch**
-- Make sure to phrase the commit message following [conventional commits](https://www.conventionalcommits.org/en/).
-For an example from maintaners, take a look at the commit history.
 - Once you're done, create a pull request.
 GitHub will request a review from a maintainer automatically.
     - Remember to title your pull request properly, as it is used for release notes.
     - Please raise one PR for one issue or enhancement you're working on.
 The smaller the PR change is, the easier and faster it is to review.
 We don't mind receiving several minor PRs.